iterative/dvc.org/content/docs/studio/user-guide/account-management.md

 To manage your user account, click on your avatar on the top right corner of DVC Studio.
 In the menu that comes up, click on `Profile`.
 Your user profile page will open.
-This page has multiple sections that are descrobed below.
+This page has multiple sections that are described below.

 ## Account